tonywill5/RGB-Assignment/README.md

  <br />
 ## Notes:
 * all code was written on VScode
-* Data folder and labels file was stored locally on computer
+* Data folder and labels file were stored locally on computer

  <br />